 This is your ultimate guide to finding machine embroidery designs – free, in the hoop, items for purchase, best software to create your own designs and more.
-We’ve rounded up our favorite places for designs so you are sure to find something you love.
+We’ve rounded up our favorite places for machine embroidery designs websites and embroidery designs online so you are sure to find something you love.

 But first, a little background for the new comers.
 Embroidery is the art of using needle and thread (sometimes yarn or embroidery floss) to sew a design on to fabric.
 If you think of sewing as the construction of a garment, you can think of embroidery as decorating the garment.